 Causes of Body Aches and Pains

-Repeated bad posture causes pressure on joints and ligaments and by time the muscles contract, minimise the possibility of movement and then ailments start arising; you will get a stiff neck, tense shoulders, your lumbar and dorsal muscles feel painful, and you get throbbing headaches.
+Bad posture causes pressure on joints and ligaments and by time the muscles contract, minimise the possibility of movement and then ailments start arising; you will get a stiff neck, tense shoulders, your lumbar and dorsal muscles feel painful, and you get throbbing headaches.

-Improper breathing limits your oxygen intake.
+limits your oxygen intake.
 We already breathe environmental toxic gases and the way we breathe is incorrect.
 This is why you get shortness of breath, lower blood flow, feel weak and less alert and also get tired and stressed easily.

-Stress and anxiety is part of our daily hectic lifestyle and when it accumulates over time then you will age faster.
+is part of our daily hectic lifestyle and when it accumulates over time then you will age faster.
 The function of the endocrine, the nervous and the immune system are highly affected by stress.
 Acute stress causes insomnia, depression and even Alzheimer and other ageing diseases.

-Can Anyone Practice Yoga Asanas For Flexibility?
+Can Anyone Do Yoga Asanas For Flexibility?